All Episodes

 And he interviewed this French infectious disease specialist who had released the first bit of data on a small group of patients that were treated in a particular case.

-Then he believed that the combination of hydroxychloroquine with the zitheromyosin, ZPAC, in other words, could reduce the amount of virus released by patients and make them less infectious.
+And he believed that the combination of hydroxychloroquine with azithromyosin, Z-PAC, in other words, could reduce the amount of virus released by patients and make them less infectious.

-And anyway, he released the first data of 80 sequential patients on the protocol that revealed very few side effects and better results than experts would expect.
+And anyway, he released the first data of 80 sequential patients on the protocol, and it revealed very few side effects and better results than experts would expect.

 But he says drawing conclusions with a randomized control group is difficult.

-By the way, the Turkey's uh the the China the country of Turkey and China, well, they include it in their official protocols, as do, as is Spain, as is uh the French uh in France, et cetera, et cetera.
+By the way, the Turkeys, the country of Turkey and China, well, they include it in their official protocols, as is Spain, as is the French in France, et cetera, et cetera.

-Anyway, he also points out that in admissions in the Wuhan hospital, and again, more evidence, uh, none of them were uh systemic lupus or patients taking this, those with rheumatoid arthritis.
+Anyway, he also points out that in admissions in the Wuhan hospital, and again, more evidence, none of them were systemic lupus or patients taking this, those with rheumatoid arthritis.

 There were no lupus patients coming in to get treated.